mobiletonster/blogposts/code/stardrive/stardrive-agent-part6.md

 Be sure that the service is stopped before attempting to delete it.

+#### Summary
+In this section, we learned how to convert an ordinary Console app to a Windows Service Hosted application.
+We also learned how to register the service with Windows command line tools.

+In the next section, we will setup the Web Server with SignalR before returning to our Agent code.

+[-> To Building StarDrive Web Server Part 1](stardrive-server-part1.md )

 #### Additional information
 For more information about SC command options, please see